-Owl Class Rationale 2023-24
+Owl Class Rationale 2024-25

-The Unique Learner: In Owl Class we are 9 pupils (2 girls and 7 boys) aged between 10-14 years, in year groups 6,7,8 and 9.
+The Unique Learner: In Owl Class we are 11 pupils (5 girls and 6 boys) aged between 10-14 years, in year groups 7,8 and 9.
 We are an Upper Phase class, and our curriculum is designed to meet the needs of young people with severe learning difficulties, complex communication requirements and Autism.
 The curriculum is designed to meet the requirements of young people who have varied learning styles, abilities and to celebrate the things that make us individuals.

-Positive Relationships: There are 7 supporting adults in Owl Class, 2 of which are part time and a lunch time support worker.
+Positive Relationships: There are 7 supporting adults in Owl Class, 1 of which is part time and two who cover our very busy lunch/break times.